RaGS: Unleashing 3D Gaussian Splatting from 4D Radar and Monocular Cues for 3D Object Detection: Method

+\textbf{Iterative Multimodal Aggregation (IMA).} To enrich the Gaussians with multi-modal information and progressively guide them toward the foreground regions, we iteratively aggregate features from both image and radar domains.
+In particular, the spatial cues from radar serve as anchors for residual position updates, while the velocity features provide implicit guidance for gradual convergence.
+This iterative process outputs the final set of $M$ refined Gaussians, as illustrated in Fig.~\ref{fig:refinement}.

-\textbf{Iterative Multimodal Aggregation (IMA).} To enrich the Gaussians with multi-modal information, we iteratively aggregate features from both radar and image domains, which output $M$ Gaussian set, as presented in Fig. \ref{fig:refinement}.
-Instead of directly projecting Gaussians into 2D image space and applying 2D deformable attention for semantic aggregation, we first construct a depth-aware 3D image feature space out product image feature $\mathbf{{F}^{\text{2D}}}$ with depth probability $\mathbf{{D}^{\text{prob.}}}$.
+For semantic aggregation, instead of directly projecting Gaussians into 2D image space and applying 2D deformable attention for semantic aggregation, we first construct a depth-aware 3D image feature space out product image feature $\mathbf{{F}^{\text{2D}}}$ with depth probability $\mathbf{{D}^{\text{prob.}}}$.
 We then perform 3D deformable cross attention (3D-DCA) within it, enabling the Gaussians to interact with semantically and geometrically aligned image features in a spatially consistent manner.
-Here we treat each Gaussian as a point located at its mean and conduct projection procedure.
-More specifically, given 3D Gaussian query $\mathbf{F}^{\text{I}}$ at location $\textbf{P}$, we aggregate image semantics by
+Specifically, given 3D Gaussian query $\mathbf{F}^{\text{I}}$ at location $\textbf{P}$, we aggregate image semantics by

 where $n$ indexes $T$ sampled offsets around $\textbf{P}$, $\mathcal{P}(\textbf{P})$ denotes projection function, $\Delta \textbf{q} \in \mathbb{R}^3$ denotes learnable offsets, and $\phi(\cdot)$ performs trilinear interpolation to extract features.
 The attention weights $\mathbf{A}_n \in [0,1]$ and projection matrix $\mathbf{W}$ are learned to guide the aggregation.
-The utilization of 3D deformable cross-attention (3D-DCA) facilitates coherent interaction between Gaussians in 3D space and image features in the perspective view.
+The utilization of 3D deformable cross-attention (3D-DCA) \cite{SGDet3D} facilitates coherent interaction between Gaussians in 3D space and image features in the perspective view.